 Angular's forms module

-Angular's Forms module plays a crucial role in handling file uploads.
-It provides directives and services that make it easy to work with form controls, including file inputs.
+Angular's Forms module plays a crucial role in handling file uploads by providing directives and services that simplify working with form controls, including file inputs.

 Implementing basic file uploads